-For more information about, or assistance in figuring, the foreign tax credit:
+For more information about, or assistance in figuring, the foreign tax credit, the following IRS resources are available:

-- See Pub.
-514, Foreign Tax Credit for Individuals. - In the United States and Puerto Rico: Contact your local IRS office or call 1-800-829-1040. - Overseas: Contact IRS offices at U.S. embassies in Mexico City, Bonn, London, Paris, Rome, Singapore, or Tokyo, or the Office of the Assistant Commissioner (International) in Washington, DC.

-See Pub.
-519, U.S. Tax Guide for Aliens, for more information on the taxation of income received by resident and nonresident aliens.
+IRS Contacts In the United States and Puerto Rico: Call 1-800-829-1040 or visit your local IRS office.
+Overseas: Call 787-759-5100 (not toll free) or contact IRS offices at U.S. embassies in Mexico City, Berlin, London, Paris, Rome, Singapore, or Tokyo, or the Office of the Assistant Commissioner (International) in Washington, DC.
+Publications Pub.
+54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+Pub.
+514, Foreign Tax Credit for Individuals.
+Pub.
+519, U.S. Tax Guide for Aliens.
+Pub.
+570, Tax Guide for Individuals With Income From U.S. Possessions.
+Pub.
+575, Pension and Annuity Income.